 Tenants in common can hold unequal shares in a property.
 For example, one owner may hold a 70% share while the other only has a 30% share.
 Each co-tenant has the right to sell or transfer their share as they choose.

 Tenants in common is a good choice for those who want to be able to will their share of the property to someone who isn’t a co-owner.
 With tenants in common, there is no right to survivorship.

 Some states are known as “community property” states, which means that any property you purchase during your marriage belongs equally to both spouses.
 So, this type of ownership is only relevant to married couples in states where this law applies.

 Arizona, California, Idaho, Louisiana, Nevada, New Mexico, Texas, Washington and Wisconsin are all community property states.
 Additionally, Alaska allows spouses to opt-in to this type of ownership.

 With community property, both spouses automatically have an equal right to property purchased by either spouse during the marriage.

 Unlike JTWROS, spouses with this type of ownership may will their interest in the property to another party.
 However, there is an option to include right of survivorship in this type of ownership, which would mean that the deceased spouse’s interest would be transferred to the surviving spouse upon their death, similar to JTWROS.

 How you title your property with your co-owner can have far-reaching implications for everyone involved, which is why it’s vital to have an understanding of how each type of ownership functions.
 Again, if you aren’t sure which one makes sense for you, consulting with an attorney or a tax professional (or both) can end up being well worth it in the long term.

-To learn more about homeownership topics like this, be sure to check out the Quicken Loans® Learning Center.
+To learn more about homeownership topics like this, be sure to check out the Rocket Mortgage® Learning Center.